Kairong-Han/CAT/readme.md

 ## Conclusion

 CAT provides a novel solution to enhance LLMs by incorporating causal knowledge.
 Our experiments show that by focusing on causal factors, models become more robust and reliable, particularly in real-world scenarios where spurious correlations can undermine generalization.

+## Citation
+If our work assists your research, feel free to cite us using:

+      @article{han2025cat,
+      title={CAT: Causal Attention Tuning For Injecting Fine-grained Causal Knowledge into Large Language Models}, author={Han, Kairong and Zhao, Wenshuo and Zhao, Ziyu and Ye, JunJian and Pan, Lujia and Kuang, Kun}, journal={arXiv preprint arXiv:2509.01535},
+      year={2025}
+      }